 Please remember to send your dedication to the ashram secretary in addition to making your donation below.

-A reading schedule for the Akhand Path is posted in the Gurdwara, where you may sign up a week or more in advance.
-Har Nal Kaur is our Akhand Path scheduler and sevadar.
+A reading schedule for the Akhand Path is posted online and you may sign up a week or more in advance here > Har Nal Kaur is our Akhand Path scheduler and sevadar.
 She can be reached at 505-850-2008 and can assist you in signing up for a reading spot each week or you can sign up for a permanent spot which will be reserved for you every week.

 Translation of Siri Guru Granth Sahib Ji

 Dr. Sant Singh Khalsa's translation of the Siri Guru Granth Sahib Ji that has been published in a five-volume set by Sikhnet is now used for our Akhand Path.
 It will be a different experience for readers and listeners in a few ways: